LucaCappelletti94/diesel-builders/README.md

     UserProfiles --|> Users : extends
 ```

-See the [table_inheritance.rs example](examples/table_inheritance.rs) for a complete working implementation.

 ### 3. Directed Acyclic Graph (DAG)

-Multiple inheritance where a child table extends multiple parent tables.
-Table D extends both B and C, which both extend A. The builder automatically resolves the dependency graph and inserts records in the correct order (A → B, C → D), ensuring all foreign key constraints are satisfied.
+[Multiple inheritance](examples/dag.rs) where a child table extends multiple parent tables.
+Table D extends both B and C, which both extend A. The builder automatically resolves the dependency graph and inserts records in the correct order, ensuring all foreign key constraints are satisfied.
+Insertion order: A → B → C → D.

 ```mermaid
 classDiagram